shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 <iframe width="660" height="315" src="https://www.youtube.com/embed/6ds9y3lJGig?si=kgnJkgXimXiEPkXT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Moses Meets God
-And then he meets God.
-(This is absolutely a wonderful scene.)
+He was living a very normal life, settled down, has a wife, nice job, his former life didn't bother him he was just chilling and then he meets God.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6ds9y3lJGig?si=CojKklvbuaizb7za" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This is absolutely a wonderful scene.

 He was chosen by I AM.
 The God of his ancestors.
 God commissions him to be his messenger to tell Pharaos 'To let His People Go'.

+> Now it came about in the course of those many days that the king of Egypt died.
+And the sons of Israel groaned because of the bondage, and they cried out; and their cry for help because of their bondage ascended to God.
+24 So God heard their groaning; and God remembered His covenant with Abraham, Isaac, and Jacob.
+25 And God saw the sons of Israel, and God took notice of them.
+Exodus 2:23

+## A commission of a life time
 Moses now understands he is a prophet.
 A prophet of I AM.
 He knows his purpose, it all made sense now, God got him here and he didn't die then because of this.
 God wanted a prophet to free his people.

-SO he goes and confronts Ramezzes.
+So he goes and confronts Ramezzes.
 Pharao is not willing to let them go.

-So Horrible Plagues happen.
-10 in total.
 ## The Plagues
 <iframe width="660" height="315" src="https://www.youtube.com/embed/GJleW4TCQM0?si=c4gpG40b65epWwpN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 This is an also a really great scene.
 The plague scene shows the tension between these Moses and Rameezes.
 In order the plagues were:- Water turned to blood, frogs, lice, flies, pestilence on Livestock, boils, hail, locusts, darkness and Death of the Firstborn.